Navigation

 History:

 Gemmell was first known as Stoner.
 The name was later changed to Gemmell in honor of W. H. Gemmell.
 He was the first road master of the Minnesota and International Railway.
-In November 1906 the Joseph Reinarz family moved to Gemmell, Minnesota from Neilsville, Wyoming.
+In November 1906 the Joseph Reinarz family moved to Gemmell, Minnesota from Neilsville, Wisconsin.
 They then proceeded to buy the Stoner Hotel, which was the first hotel built in Gemmell, from a Miss Aadberg.
 His son Hubert Reinarz later owned one of the largest cedar mills in Gemmell.
 Other large cedar mills in Gemmell included the National Pole Company, Page and Hill, American Cedar, Northern Cedar, Larson Bros., Oscar Fortenson, Martin Bros., and E. A. Johnson.
 There were also many other small cedar mills.
 Frank Miller built the first cedar mill in Gemmell which he later sold to Leon Hoyt.
 The National Pole Company's was thought to be the largest of them all.

 Many people, like the Reinarzes, moved to Gemmell when the Minnesota and National Railway built tracks through Gemmell in 1905.
 They moved because of the promise of jobs that came with a growing city.
 Gemmell's main industry was cedar.
 It also had 17 hotels, an ice cream parlor, two schools, four or more restaurants, one gas station, one church, more than ten sawmills, and a number of other businesses.
 At its highest peak Gemmell had a population of 2,000 people and was known as the Cedar Capitol of America.